70 Years of Diplomatic relations between India and Germany

 Themes

-Bilateral relations between India and Germany are founded on shared democratic principles and are marked by a high degree of trust and mutual respect.
-With common interest in maintaining a rule-based international order, the two democracies are close strategic partners, maintaining continuous exchange of ideas through more than thirty consultations and dialogue forums.
+India and Germany share a partnership built on democratic values, trust, and mutual respect.
+With a common commitment to a rules-based international order, the two nations have grown into close strategic partners, engaging through more than 30 bilateral consultations and dialogue forums.

-The year 2021 signifies an important milestone for the India-Germany relationship as it marks the 70th anniversary of the establishment of diplomatic relations between the two countries.
-India was among the first countries to Revision of the Occupation Statute for Germany was issued on March 6, 1951, allowing Germany to conduct foreign relations, an announcement was made the next day, March 7, 1951, about the establishment of diplomatic relations between India and the Federal Republic of Germany.
+The year 2021 marked the 70th anniversary of the establishment of diplomatic relations between India and Germany.
+Following the Revision of the Occupation Statute for Germany on March 6, 1951, which allowed Germany to conduct foreign relations, India quickly announced on March 7, 1951, the beginning of its formal ties with the Federal Republic of Germany.
+India was among the first nations to recognize the newly sovereign Germany, setting the stage for a long and fruitful partnership.